fzaverl/s3dlib/functional_etudes/README.md

 the rate was maximum at the poles and minimum at the equator.

 Dev notes
-- Surfaces with ransparent faces, with opaque edges are still an issue when used in composite objects.
+- Surfaces with transparent faces, with opaque edges are still an issue when used in composite objects.
 Edge arrays need to be combined in the add method.
+- When using *set_surface_alpha()*, need to distiguish if affect is either faces, edges, or both.

 ---
 ---

 ![Planetoid](images/planetoid.png)

-## planetoid.py
+## planetoid.py  tetraplanetoid.py

 Inspired by M.C.Escher - [Double Planetoid](https://mcescher.com/gallery/mathematical/)

+These surfaces are fairly simply constructed.

-This surface is fairly simple.
-Use a pair of Tetrahedron surfaces, as shown in the 'Intermediate Surfaces' documention example.
+For the figure on the left, use a pair of Tetrahedron surfaces, as shown in the 'Intermediate Surfaces' documention example.
 Flip one over and rotate it 180 degrees.
 Add the two together.
 Randomly generated surface textures were created similar to the 'Surface Texture' documentation example, with the addition of increasing the deviation with increasing distance from the center.
 The blue circular background is simply a polar surface, rotated back from the view.

+For the right figure, a single Tetrahedron surface is used.
+The circular shapes on the triangular faces are constructed by setting the radius from the origin to a constant.
+The sphere color is a map with a gradient in the alpha channel.

 Dev Note:

 - Setting the face color in the constructer didn't appear to work for the tetrahedron.
   As a result, the color was set after the object was constructed.
 Need to look into this.
+- As noted in the previous example, edge arrays need to be controlled for appropriate rendering of composite surfaces with transparencies.

 ---
 ---